 1. There are two required courses for the doctoral program.
 All students take ENVS 6010 - Environmental Science Seminar, and those with a disciplinary Master's degree in Science from a recognized university take ENVS 6000 - Environmental Science and Technology.
 Other courses tailored for individual students are included in the student's program by the Dean of Graduate Studies on the recommendation of the Chair of the Board of Study.

 2. The comprehensive examination should be taken on completion of all course work.
 An Examination Committee will be struck in accordance with the General Regulations.
 At least two members of the Board of Study must be on the Examination Committee.
 The candidate's Supervisor will be on the Examination Committee and will be the only examiner from the candidate's Thesis Supervisory Committee.
 The Head of the Department of the Supervisor or his/her delegate is invited to serve on the Comprehensive Examination Committee.
 The Examination Committee is chaired by the Chair of the Environmental Science Program.
 The examination will be both written and oral.
 The topic is assigned by the Examination Committee, which also determines the submission date for the paper, and the date of the examination.
-Normally, the student will write the paper within four months, and the oral examination will occur within six weeks of the paper's submission.
+Normally, the Program Chair will communicate the seminar topic and guidelines to the student six weeks, if possible, but not less than four weeks before the examination.
 This paper will form the basis of a public seminar.
 The Examination Committee will question the candidate about the paper, the topic and its broader relationship with Environmental Science.

 3. A major requirement is the writing of the doctoral thesis.
 The dissertation is based on the results of systematic, independent research on an approved scientific topic.
 To ensure the research is interdisciplinary, the supervisory committee must consist of members from at least two different departments.
 The candidate will be required to present a PhD research proposal to the supervisory committee.
 The completed thesis will be evaluated according to the regulations of the School of Graduate Studies.
 It must contribute significantly to knowledge in the field of Environmental Science.